markdmillerjr/markdmillerjr.github.io/projects/capstone_project.md

 Another significant aspect of our project required us to make a compelling business argument for our design.
 We had to sell our design to our professors as well as an independent panel of judges from industry as to why our design warranted funding.
 We created a company name, logo and aircraft name.
 Apart from being judged on the technical aspects of our design, we were also judged on the professionalism of our presentaton.

 One of the reasons I chose Riddle to study engineering was the hands-on nature of their curriculum.
-This was evident during our capstone project when we designed and built a wind-tunnel model to test our predicted values.
+This was evident during our capstone project where we designed and built a wind-tunnel model to test our predicted values.
 Our model was 3D printed on a Stratasys Dimension 1200es 3D printer using ABS.

 <div class="text-center p-5">
   <img class="img-fluid" src="../img/capstone/WTT_Model_2.jpg">